Batto1/nrfx_die_temp_sensor_blocking_example/README.md

 # Introduction
-- Example or hal libs aren't created by the given author.
+- Example or hal libs aren't created by me.
 Only some modification in the code is made for demonstration purposes.
 - original example path in Nordic NCS: modules\hal\nordic\nrfx\samples\src\nrfx_temp
 - some modified information from the original example's README is given below.